ambiencecode/sforum/README.md

+# Attention: As of May 2nd, 2020, we have decided to close the sforum project.
+All websites linked to this project have been shutdown permanently, and all files tied to this repo have been removed alongside the readme.
+Thank you for using this project as long as it has been around for.
+All uses should now use a different forum software as we cannot guarantee stability now.
 # Welcome to sforum!
 sforum (formerly pforum) is a simple, category-based multilanguage forum and CMS software, with a complete admin panel.